apace100/origins-docs/docs/types/meta_action_types/nothing.md

 }
 ```

-This example also does.. nothing.
+This example... also does nothing.